hybrid-intelligence/gridworld/README.md

 *  **The procedure** for best practices and information on how we evaluate your agent, etc.
 *  **Starter code** for you to get started!

+## IGLU Gridworld Environment

+Some updates are expected to the environment during the warm up round.
+Please install the latest version being used for the competition mentioned below.

+**Current version (21st July onwards)**: https://github.com/iglu-contest/gridworld/tree/v0.1.0

 Quick Links:

 * [The IGLU Challenge - Competition Page](https://www.aicrowd.com/challenges/neurips-2022-iglu-challenge)